couchbase/fleece/Fleece.md

 | 06     | 00 7B 00 00    | Value: Integer = 123          |
 | 0A     | 80 05          | Trailing ptr, offset -10 bytes|

+For a more complex case, see the [Example](Example.md) document.

 ## API

 ### Reading

 All Fleece values are self-contained: interpreting a value doesn't require accessing any external state.
 A value is also fast enough to parse that it's not necessary to keep a separate parsed form in memory.
 Because of this, the API can expose Fleece values as direct pointers into the document.
 These are opaque types, of course, but in C++ they are full-fledged objects of class Value (with subclasses Array and Dictionary).
 Working with Fleece data feels just like working with a (read-only) native object graph.

 Collections provide iterators for sequential access, and getters for random access.
 Array random access is O(1) since the stored format is simply a native array of 16-bit values.
-Dictionary random access is a bit slower because the keys have to be searched; storing the keys in sorted order would help speed this up.
+Dictionary random access is O(log _n_), as it involves a binary search for the key.

 ### Writing